Retro-Devils/WickedOS/README.md

 ## Hows this different from Konstakangs build ?

-WickedOS has everything installed for ya.
+- WickedOS has everything installed for ya.
 Retroarch, other emus, a retro frontend etc. Some of these apps are special versions or modified.

-In the future we will be attempting to compile android ourselves.
+- In the future we will be attempting to compile android ourselves.
 This, if successful, will be the biggest difference.

 ## How to add android games ?

-From dig frontend open "Aurora Store".
+From dig frontend

+- Open Android

+- Open "Aurora Store".
 It is a normal app store and will install apps for you.

+- Search for and install your desired app.

-Sometimes these apps will not show in frontend.
+Sometimes these apps will not show in frontend, to solve this.

-To solve this

 - Click on settings in Android system, then unhide files.
 If you see desired app listed unhide it will show in frontend.

-If above do not work the app will more than likely not show in frontend .
+- If above do not work the app will more than likely not show in frontend

 ## Where do i download this at?

-Uploaded to Arcade Punks 10/20/21.
+- Uploaded to Arcade Punks 10/20/21.

 ## How to add Google Play store ?

-Download open_gapps-arm-10.0-pico-xxxxxxxx.zip and save it to your device’s internal storage or use an external USB driveBoot to TWRP recovery.
+- Download open_gapps-arm-10.0-pico-xxxxxxxx.zip and save it to your device’s internal storage or use an external USB driveBoot to TWRP recovery.

-Install open_gapps-arm-10.0-pico-xxxxxxxx.zip from your selected storage
+- Install open_gapps-arm-10.0-pico-xxxxxxxx.zip from your selected storage

-Wipe -> Factory reset!
+- Wipe -> Factory reset!

-Boot out of recovery.
+- Boot out of recovery.

-See Konstakangs site for more about play store install.
+- See Konstakangs site for more about play store install.
 Link in sources at bottom of this guthub.

-## Controller Configuration
+## Controller Configuration/Help.

 On boot WickedOS is setup for a Xbox One style controller.